tspurway/hustle/README.md

 One important consideration is that Hustle is designed to deal with large log files.
 Each 'insert' will actually crate a new database on the 'local' machine, which will then be 'pushed' into DDFS.
 This is Hustle's 'distributed insert' functionality.
 It has several considerations:

-*  the bigger your files, the faster your queries will perform (shoot for 1GB insert files)
+*  the bigger your files, the faster your queries will perform (shoot for 1GB or larger insert files)
 *  you cannot insert a single record (or just a few records) into Hustle - it is designed to have gigantic, distributed inserts
 *  you cannot update data once it is inserted